-Michigan is a no-fault divorce state, but there is only one standard for a divorce in Michigan, which is stated in MCL 552.6(1), which requires “…there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.”
+Michigan is a no-fault divorce state which means that, unlike many other states, there does not have to be a specific justifiable cause for one or both parties to initiate a divorce.
+The only standard required for a divorce in Michigan, is covered under MCL 552.6(1), which requires one or both parties to allege that “…there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.”

-The party who files for the divorce is known as the plaintiff, and this person cannot state any other reason than the above requirement as a grounds for a Michigan divorce.
-The plaintiff cannot provide anymore detail of why they are requesting the divorce.
-The defendant is the other spouse, and this party may either admit or deny the allegations of the plaintiff.
-Even if the defendant admits to the plaintiff’s claim, a divorce judgment in Michigan may not be entered until evidence is presented in open court that there has been a breakdown in the marriage relationship.
-A divorce ends a valid marriage in Michigan.
+The party who files for the divorce is known as the plaintiff, and with the other spouse being the defendant.
+The plaintiff cannot state any other reason than the above requirement as a grounds for a Michigan divorce, nor can they provide any more detail of why they are requesting the divorce.
+The defendant may either admit or deny the allegations of the plaintiff, however even if the defendant admits to the plaintiff’s claim, a divorce judgment in Michigan may not be entered until evidence is presented in open court.
+Once the evidence presented shows that there has been a breakdown in the marriage relationship, the divorce judgement can take place which officially ends a valid marriage in Michigan.